Navigation of a Quadratic Potential with Ellipsoidal Obstacles: Potential, Obstacles, Navigation Functions

-The important consequence that follows from \eqref{equ:condition} is that the navigation function $\varphi_k(x)$ in \eqref{equ:nav_fun} may fail to solve the navigation problem specified in \eqref{eqn_problem_interest}.
+\blue{An} important consequence \blue{of} \eqref{equ:condition} is that the artificial potential $\varphi_k(x)$ in \eqref{equ:nav_fun} may fail to solve the navigation problem specified in \eqref{eqn_problem_interest}.
 Indeed, it will fail whenever the obstacles are wide with respect to the potential level sets.
-On the other hand, notice that when the attractive potential is rotationally symmetric and the obstacles are spherical, the left hand side of the previous expression is equals to one, and thus the condition is always satisfied.
-The main contribution of this paper is to leverage this observation to introduce a correction in the gradient field arising from a navigation function that allows to solve \eqref{eqn_problem_interest} in {\it all} environments with quadratic potentials and ellipsoidal obstacles \emph{without} using second order information about the potential nor the obstacles.
+On the other hand, notice that when the attractive potential is rotationally symmetric and the obstacles are spherical, the left hand side of the previous expression is equal to one, and thus the condition is always satisfied.
+The main contribution of this paper is to leverage this observation \blue{as a motivation for introducing a correction to the gradient field of an Rimon-Koditschek navigation function that results in a field construction that is valid in all environments with ellipsoidal obstacles, and for any quadratic potential. }